javacc/javacc/docs/faq.md

 "/*" (~["*"])* "*" (~["*","/"] (~["*"])* "*" | "*")* "/"
 ```

-5. The rule that an EOF token is produced at the end of the file applies regardless of the lexical state.
+5. The rule that an `EOF` token is produced at the end of the file applies regardless of the lexical state.

-6. This particular example is well known to be resistant to rewriting the grammar so that a look ahead of 1 will suffice.
+6. This particular example is well known to be resistant to refactoring the grammar so that a lookahead of `1` will suffice.
 It is possible to remove the ambiguity.
-You can write a LR(1) grammar that solves the problem, but it is an ugly grammar, and in any case unsuitable for JavaCC.
-You can not write an LL(1) grammar to solve the problem.
+You can write a `LR(1)` grammar that solves the problem, but it is an ugly grammar, and in any case unsuitable for JavaCC.
+You cannot write an `LL(1)` grammar to solve the problem.

-7. And provided that regular expression applies in the DEFAULT lexical state.
+7. And provided that regular expression applies in the `DEFAULT` lexical state.

-8. Ok there are still a few reasons to use a regular expression production.
-One is if you are using lexical states other than DEFAULT.
+8. There are still a few reasons to use a regular expression production.
+One is if you are using lexical states other than `DEFAULT`.
 Another is if you want to ignore the case of a word.
 Also, some people just like to have an alphabetical list of their keywords somewhere.

-9. This example is based on the syntax for HTTP URLs in RFC: 2616 of the IETF by R. Fielding, et. al. However, I've made a number of simplifications and omissions for the sake of a simpler example.
+9. This example is based on a simplified version of the syntax for HTTP URLs in [RFC:2616 of the IETF by R. Fielding, et. al](https://www.ietf.org/rfc/rfc2616.txt).

-10. And we are assuming that double slashes and dots are always followed by labels, in a syntactically correct input stream.
+10. We are also assuming that double slashes and dots are always followed by labels in a syntactically correct input stream.

 ## <a name="acknowledgments"></a>Acknowledgments